How to Add Subtitle to a Video Permanently [Top 10 Ways]

 Add Subtitles to Video with Movavi Video Editor

 To add subtitles to a video with Movavi Video Editor Plus is an easy way out.
 Drawing on the library of more than 20 simple and animated caption styles, you can add an extra dimension to your video by calling attention to the most important elements in your movie or slideshow.
-It can also spice up your video with titles, filters and transitions.
-Adding permanent subtitles to your video is really easy.
+It can also spice up your video with titles, filters, and transitions.
+Adding permanent subtitles to your video is quite easy.

 Step 1.
 Install Movavi Video Editor Plus